Steven A. Mosher, program director

 245 Health Care Policy, Politics, and Law (3 s.h.)

 Analysis of the factors that shape health care policy in the United States, including public policy and various types of health care policies, government structures and institutions responsible for making health policy, important actors in the health reform debate and implementation, and their strategies to influence policy.
 The stages of the policy process are exemplified in case studies of several significant health care policies, and health care law is reviewed.
+Health reform efforts at the national, state, local, and institutional levels are analyzed.
 Cross listed as POLS 245.

 250 Global Health Care (3 s.h.)
 (I)

 Much can be learned about the U.S. health care system by comparing it to the operation of other countries’ systems.
-Canada, the United Kingdom, Germany, Japan, and Australia are among the countries that are explored by considering the elements of history, philosophy/values, levels of care, provider/manager/consumer roles, and delivery system.
+Canada, the United Kingdom, Germany, Japan, and Australia are among the countries that are explored by considering the elements of history, philosophy/values, levels of care, provider/manager/consumer roles, and delivery systems.
+Comparisons are made in terms of the health status of a population served.
 The course also includes review of health issues facing the international community (e.g., communicable and noncommunicable diseases, emergencies, etc.).
 Alternate years.

 261 Epidemiology (3 s.h.)

 The fundamentals of distribution and determinants of health and disease in populations.
 Epidemiology is applied to formulation/assessment of health care and public health management decisions since it is the basic science of public health and it utilizes principles of the scientific method.
 Epidemiology includes applications to: morbidity and mortality, and disease prevention and wellness, as well as, disease transmission, diagnostic and screening tests, population studies and study design, and determination of causation.
 Includes evaluation of peer-reviewed journal articles for study design and proper conclusions and recognition of study limitations and potential biases.
 Cross listed as BIOL 261.
 Alternate years.